-Child sexual exploitation can occur in different ways and in different situations.
+Child exploitation can occur in different ways and in different situations.
 Many young people are ‘groomed’ by their abuser, which tends to conjure up the image of an adult hiding behind a computer screen talking to young people online.
 However this is not the only form of grooming and young people can also be targeted in person.

 Grooming is an action deliberately undertaken with the aim of befriending and establishing an emotional connection with a child, to lower the child’s inhibitions with the intention to sexually abuse them.
 In England and Wales, sections 14 and 15 of the Sexual Offences Act 2003, make it an offence to arrange a meeting with a child, for oneself or someone else, with the intent of conducting sexual activities.
 The meeting itself is also criminalised.

-It is not a young person’s fault if they are sexually exploited.
-Perpetrators of child sexual exploitation often have power – real or perceived – over the young people they abuse.
+It is not a young person’s fault if they are exploited.
+Perpetrators of child exploitation often have power – real or perceived – over the young people they abuse.
 This power may be due to their age, their status, their intellect, or their physical strength.
 They use this power to manipulate and control their victim.

 The Relationship/Peer Model